sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 be attached to requests if those requests are same-site, as defined by the algorithm in {{same-site-requests}}.
-For example, requests for `https://site.example/sekrit-image` will attach same-site cookies if and only if initiated from a context whose "site for cookies" is (“https”, “site.example”).
+For example, requests for `https://site.example/sekrit-image` will attach same-site cookies if and only if initiated from a context whose "site for cookies" is an origin with a scheme and registered domain of "https" and "site.example" respectively.

 If the "SameSite" attribute's value is "Strict", the cookie will only be sent along with "same-site" requests.
 If the value is "Lax", the cookie will be sent